 General objective

-The purpose of this research is to evaluate the gaps of the availability of transit service in relationship to neighborhood socio-economic and demographic characteristics in the suburban condominium parts of Addis Ababa.
-Nowadays updated level of public transit coverage in the city of Addis Ababa is not known.
-As a result, any intervention in this sector could not been fruitful unless the level of the gap is known scientifically.
-Therefore, this study shows which part of the city has high, medium and low level of public transit.
-It also shows which demographic (population size, age and gender) and socio-economic (labor force and income level) characteristics lies in high, medium and low level of intensity of public transit service.
-At the end the purpose of this study is to show which condominium sites are well covered or not by the public transit service in comparison with the whole part of the city.Specific objective
+The purpose of this research is to evaluate the gaps of availability of transit service in relationship to neighborhood socio-economic and demographic characteristics in the city of Addis Ababa specifically in the suburban condominiums .

+Specific objectives

-Evaluating the availability of transit service in suburban condominium neighborhoods.
+To evaluate availability of transit service in suburban condominium neighborhoods.

-Evaluating the intensity of public transit service difference between the city center and periphery condominium residential areas.
+To evaluate the intensity of public transit service difference between the city center and periphery condominium residential areas.

-Evaluating the socio-economic impact of public transit availability at the periphery condominium residential areas.
+To identify socio-economic and demographic impact of public transit availability at the periphery condominium residential areas.

-1.4.
-Hypothesis

-When there is adequate number of public transit services, routes and stations or stops distributed across the city, then it brings more employed labor force, better income level for the community, more aged people and women in social and economic activity in condominium residential neighborhoods.

-1.5.
 Research question

 How public transits (services, route and stops) are spatially distributed and connected to periphery condominium residential areas?